alexforencich/xboot/README.md

 Erase each page before writing.
 This allows the device to be reprogrammed without a complete erase sequence.

+#### 3.7.7 ENABLE_CRC_SUPPORT

+Enables commands for computing the CRC of various sections of Flash memory.

 ### 3.8 API Support

 #### 3.8.1 ENABLE_API